Cervical spine problems, Vagus nerve compression, urinary incontinence

-There have been previous studies to make a connection between urinary incontinence and cervical neck instability and in fact in some instances where a successful surgery did cure the patient if their urinary symptoms.
+There have been previous studies to make a connection between urinary incontinence and cervical neck instability and in fact, in some instances where successful surgery did cure the patient of their urinary symptoms.

-A 2005 study in the Journal of spinal disorders and techniques (2) came from Japanese researchers at the Shinshu University School of Medicine.
+A 2005 study in the Journal of Spinal Disorders and Techniques (3) came from Japanese researchers at the Shinshu University School of Medicine.
 Here the researchers found that:

 - In 56 patients examined in this study, 29 (52%) had some urinary subjective complaints, whereas the remaining 27 (48%) had none.

-- Urologic examination indicated that 8 of these 29 (28%) patients with urinary complaints had urologic disorders other than neurogenic bladder (the urinary problems was not suspected of coming from the neck).
+- Urologic examination indicated that 8 of these 29 (28%) patients with urinary complaints had urologic disorders other than neurogenic bladder (the urinary problems were not suspected of coming from the neck).

-- Of the remaining 21 patients, 6 (25%) were judged to have neurogenic bladder on urodynamic study.
+- Of the remaining 21 patients, 6 (25%) were judged to have a neurogenic bladder in a urodynamic study.
 However Urodynamic study may be of limited value in diagnosing urinary disturbance in cervical myelopathy.

 - Patients with urinary complaints had significantly longer durations of myelopathy and delayed motor evoked potential latencies (neurologic complaints) than those without urinary complaints.

 - After surgery, 19 of the 21 (90%) patients with urinary complaints showed recovery from urinary disturbance.
 Operations in patients with cervical myelopathy were also effective against urinary disturbance.
-Urinary complaints may be an indication for surgical treatment despite the results of the urodynamic study.
+Urinary complaints may be an indication of surgical treatment despite the results of the urodynamic study.

 What do we make of all this?

 If you have been suffering from urinary problems that the urologist and the cervical surgeon disagree on what is causing it – the surgeon comes out on top here because 90% of cervical neck patients who had surgery and previous urinary dysfunction, were basically cured of that problem.

 Degenerative cervical myelopathy

 Degenerative cervical myelopathy is cervical spine degeneration that causes pressure or compression on the spinal cord.
 While typically classified as a wear and tear disorder caused by aging, the problems and symptoms can be much more complex.